albertzak/open/readme.md

 find 10 journals/confs/symposia/workshops

-you show at the prof exam:
+you show at the prof exam: you read up on these topics, understand the open questions in the field, and chose a handful of them as your goal

+commission expects: you can demonstrate credibly that you've got a set of plausible questions, and you have some overview